osism/documentation/source/deployment/services/loadbalancer.rst

 Add health manager interface configuration to config repository
 ---------------------------------------------------------------

-Add the network device configuration for the newly created interfaces on each network node in configuration repository.
+Add the network device configuration for the newly created interfaces on each Network Node in ``inventory/host_vars/<networknodes>.yml``.

 .. code-block:: yaml
-   :caption: /opt/configuration/inventory/host_vars/network1.yml

    - device: o-hm0
      method: static